waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Elevated Ground:** Walkable ground at a different elevation, accessible only via `steps`.
 - **Cuttable:** A tree that can be cut with HM Cut.
 Becomes `ground` after cutting.
 - **Secret Switches:** Some statues contain hidden switches.
 Activating them can toggle the state of nearby gates, opening new paths.
 - **Positional Triggers:** Specific tiles that, when stepped on, can open or close gates or trigger other events elsewhere on the map.
-The effect may be reversed by stepping off the tile, or it may be permanent until another trigger is activated.
-Example: Stepping on (11, 4) on Pokemon Mansion 3F opens the gates at (16, 5) and (16, 6).
 - **Gate Offscreen/Closed/Open:** Gates whose state (unknown, impassable, or passable) depends on whether they are on-screen and whether a controlling switch has been activated.
 - **Scripted Event Tiles:** Some tiles trigger events.
 The tile in front of the Cinnabar Gym door (19, 5) pushes the player back and displays a 'locked' message.
 The water on Seafoam Islands B4F has a scripted current that prevents surfing south.
 - **Hidden Passages:** Some maps contain hidden passages that allow traversal through what appear to be solid walls.